Chotian, Sangrur

 Chotian, is a village in the Sangrur district of Punjab, India.

 Geography

 Chotian is located at in the Sangrur district of Indian Punjab.

 Demographics

-According to 2011 census, Total population of village is 3334 and number of houses are 637.
+According to 2011 census, the total population of the village is 3334 and number of houses are 637.
 Female Population is 47.4%.
 Literacy rate is 49.9% and the Female Literacy rate is 20.7%.